fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 Follow the instructions in "[Getting started](https://www.taosdata.com/en/documentation/getting-started/)", launch the first data node, such as [h1.taosdata.com](http://h1.taosdata.com/), then execute taos, start the taos shell, and execute command "show dnodes" from the shell; ", as follows:

 ```
-Welcome to the TDengine shell from Linux, Client Version:2.0.0.0
+Welcome to the DThouse shell from Linux, Client Version:2.0.0.0
 Copyright (c) 2017 by TAOS Data, Inc. All rights reserved.

 taos> show dnodes;